idatta21/Project1/README.md

 Ipsita Datta
 9/28/2021

-     This document is a vignette to show how to retrieve data from Covid19API.To demonstrate, I'll be interacting with the Covid19 API.
+     This document is a vignette to show how to retrieve data from Covid19API.
+     To demonstrate, I'll be interacting with the Covid19 API.
 I am going to build a few functions to interact with some of the endpoints and explore some of the data I can retrieve.

 # Requirements